Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 Understanding More About this Psychometric Model

 TEDx Talk Tryon – Ann asks the question, “Do you manage your brain or does it manage you?”
-In order to reach your full potential and get the most out of your brain, you need to understand how it works and what you can do to better use it.
+To reach your potential and use your brain to the full, you need to understand how it works.
+And, what you can do to better use it.

 In this 4 minute video Ned talks about his model: